 1. Bike Fit

 Whether it’s an Ironman or Sprint Triathlon, the longest part of your race will be spent on the bike.
-Therefore most of your hours training should be spent on the bike.
+Therefore, most of your hours of training should be spent on the bike.
 If your bike isn’t fitted specifically to you, as the miles begin to add up as will the niggles and discomforts.
 Tweeking the saddle backwards slightly or moving your seat position by a few mm can lead to the bike feeling completely different.
 Not only will this significantly increase comfort, your efficiency will go through the roof.
-Sitting more comfortable and not haemorrhaging power – a no brainer
+Sitting more comfortably and not haemorrhaging power – a no brainer

 .